-- 1. Rain water harvesting structures and utilization in the campus The rain water harvesting system has been implemented by the Institute which has saved considerable amount of water.
-The entire campus rain water is collected in the institute harvesting storage which is a rectangular tank that is provided at backside of the Institute.
-Through the natural slope of building, rain water gets collected and is channelized through gutters to the pre-defined storage destination which is used for gardening.
-It inculcates a culture of water conservation by storing surface water which otherwise would runoff during monsoon. - 2.
-Plastic-free campus Institute has taken steps towards creating an ecofriendly campus by prohibiting the use of plastic.
-The institute does not allow the canteens inside the campus premise to use any plastic utensils. - 3.
-Green landscaping with trees and plants The institute is equipped with a wonderful green landscaping which is appreciated by all visiting the campus.
+c) Plastic-free campus Institute has taken steps towards creating an ecofriendly campus by prohibiting the use of plastic.
+The institute does not allow the canteens inside the campus premise to use any plastic utensils. d) Minimal Usage of Paper Our institute has taken initiative towards paperless office by using ERP system and internet access.
+All the attendance of the classes are taken on the ERP software.
+Communication with all stake holders is made through services like email, SMS, Google sheets, ERP and other automation software that ultimately reduces the paper work and utilization. f) Green landscaping with trees and plants The institute is equipped with a wonderful green landscaping which is appreciated by all visiting the campus.
 The green campus has a variety of plantation all around the campus, a special landscaped garden and beautiful fountain.
 Institute also has provision for sustainable lawn maintenance and landscaping.
 For maintaining the greenery, sprinklers are used to water the lawns using recycled water.
+Pimpri Chinchwad Municipal Corporation (PCMC) has awarded First Prize to the educational campus in entire vicinity based on "Best Landscape Design and Best Landscape Maintained Campus" conducted by the officials of PCMC for the last four years.
 The Institute has taken various measures under the guidance of Institute leadership to keep the campus clean, green and pleasant.
 Diversity has been very well kept in mind while planting trees in the campus.

-- 4. To create awareness among students about eco-friendly campus, there are courses in first year engineering and other department on Environmental Science.
+To create awareness among students about eco-friendly campus, there are courses in first year engineering and other department on Environmental Science.

 Institute encourages the students through model/ poster making on recycling the waste.
 Every attempt is made to make the campus eco-friendly by proper waste management.
-There are separate procedures for solid waste, liquid waste and ewaste management. a) Solid waste management Institute has provided dustbins at various locations to collect solid waste like paper waste, wrappers and garbage.
+There are separate procedures for solid waste, liquid waste and e-waste management. a) Solid waste management Institute has provided dustbins at various locations to collect solid waste like paper waste, wrappers and garbage.
 Housekeeping staff cleans the classrooms, laboratories, Institute premises and empties the garbage dustbins to PCMC vehicle on daily basis.

 Towards the efforts for carbon neutrality, we do not allow dry leaves and waste papers to be put on fire in the campus.
 The Institute has carried out plantation drives to make the campus green.

-Liquid waste management Institute has constructed a 180000 lit capacity of sewage water treatment plant for liquid waste management.
+b) Liquid waste management Institute has constructed a 180000 lit capacity of sewage water treatment plant for liquid waste management.
 An activated sludge process of Moving Bed Bio Reactor has been implemented for the treatment of the liquid waste.
-The treated water is used for gardening purpose and helps to maintain the greenery of the campus. - 5.
-Minimal Usage of Paper Our institute has taken initiative towards paperless office by using ERP system and internet access.
-All the attendance of the classes are taken on the ERP software (Collpoll).
-Communication with all stake holders is made through services like email, SMS, Google sheets, ERP and other automation software that ultimately reduces the paper work and utilization. - 6.
-Students, staff using a)Public Transport The Institute is situated near Akurdi railway station.
-The timings of the institute are in line to the train timings making it convenient for the faculty and students to commute by local train.
-Due to the locational advantage of the Institute being connected by main road, it is having good accessibility of buses.
-Many of our faculty, staff and students prefer to come using car pool service helping for serving the environment.
-Every second Saturday of the month is dedicated to the No-Vehicle day and no cars and bikes are allowed in the institute premises. b)Pedestrian friendly roads Campus is well equipped with the pedestrian friendly roads which are concrete make.
-The same roads are also utilized for vehicles movements but with very low limiting speed of 15 km/hr. - 7.
-E-waste management Institute has developed procedures for e-waste management.
-Bins are placed department wise to collect e-waste like computer spares, electronic boards, electrical switches etc. This helps to create awareness among staff and students.
-The collected e-waste is disposed off through authorized agencies for dismantling and recycling.
+The treated water is used for gardening purpose and helps to